Koverse/documentation/docs/source/devguide.rst

 Aggregations
 ^^^^^^^^^^^^^
-Aggregations allow you to easily maintain near real-time statistics on the Records in a Data Collection.
+Aggregations allow you to easily maintain near real-time statistics on the Records in a Data Set.
 Aggregations run incrementally on new Records to maintain pre-computed, up-to-date results so that they can always be queried with sub-second latency.

 .. _quick-start-java-project: